TummyM/Bright-TV-/README.md

 ## 📌Recommendations
-Targeted programming-Create content that fits the preferences of high engagement demographics Province focused strategy- Create marketing for all provinces with high or low engagement.
+Targeted programming-Create content that fits the preferences of high engagement demographics

+Province focused strategy- Create marketing for all provinces with high or low engagement.

 Improve low-performing channels- Adjust scheduling or content mix.

 Leverage social media- Promote channels using viewer handles to increase engagement.
 ## 🛠️Tools
 DataBricks

 Excel

 PowerPoint Presentation

 Miro
-Excel gantt